-Many people around the world delight when they eat rabbit, and some of them actually don’t think it tastes like chicken meat!
+Many people around the world delight when they eat rabbit, and some of them actually don’t think it tastes like chicken!
 Rabbit meat remains in high demand throughout many markets worldwide.
 Considered a lean and healthy source of protein, rabbit meat is gaining popularity among consumers looking for alternatives to traditional meats.

 Plus, rabbit meat is a staple in many cultures that are used in various traditional dishes.
 As a result, starting a rabbit farm for meat production can be a profitable and sustainable business.

 If managed properly, a commercial rabbit farming business can be a very profitable venture.
 The cost of raising rabbits is relatively low compared to other options like how to start a goat farm or deer farming, for example.
 Plus, the demand for rabbit products, such as meat and fur, is steadily increasing.